 Many SSD applications are denied by the Social Security Administration each year.
 It's critical that you have a strong legal advocate on your side who will leave no stone unturned when handling your case.
 The legal team at Pasternack Tilker Ziegler Walsh Stanton & Romano, LLP have a wealth of legal knowledge pertaining to SSD law.
 We'll work with you every step of the way to help maximize your chances of getting SSD benefits.

-We have more than 40 years of experience serving clients throughout the five boroughs of NYC and New York State.
+We have more than 40 years of experience serving clients throughout NYC and New York State.
 Contact us online to get started on your claim.